Types of Bonuses Under Life Insurance Policy

 • Policyholders are entitled to receive bonus amounts on a yearly basis from their insurance provider.

-• The bonus amount can be classified into 5 types, namely Simple Reversionary Bonus, Compound Reversionary Bonus, Interim Bonus, Cash Bonus, and Terminal Bonus.
+• There are 5 types of bonus in insurance.
+Simple Reversionary Bonus, Compound Reversionary Bonus, Interim Bonus, Cash Bonus, and Terminal Bonus.

 • The calculation of the amount for each bonus type varies accordingly and is majorly influenced by the sum insured, the insurer’s surplus profit, and returns on investment.